Nitin9753/MemeHustle/frontend/README.md

 ## Notes

-- The frontend assumes the backend API is running on `http://localhost:5000`
+- The frontend connects to the backend API using the URL specified in `VITE_API_URL` environment variable
+- If no environment variable is provided, it defaults to `/api` in production and `http://localhost:5000/api` in development
 - Mock authentication is implemented with hardcoded users
 - For the grid background, replace `grid-bg.png` with an actual cyberpunk grid pattern image